HadManySons/Nonner-Thermostat/README.md

-# Nonner-Thermostat-v2
+# Nonner-Thermostat
-A file for r/AirForce to detect when the word "Nonner" is used, and reply
+A file for r/AirForce to detect when the word "Nonner" is used, and reply to it